ibmresilient/resilient-community-apps/fn_thug/README.md

 # Thug Function

-This IBM Resilient Function package can be used to analyze a url for malicious content using thug
+This IBM Resilient Function package can be used to analyze a url for malicious content using thug.
+It uses a dockerized thug to run analysis in a deatched container then cleans up the output files and container after execution completes.

 ## To install in *development mode*: